oscarpr318/Cointegrated-pairs-trading/README.md

 8. Evaluation of results

-Unfortunately, the model returns a negative ROI of -3.74%.
+Unfortunately, the model returns a negative ROI of -3.74% as of 26/07/25.
 The most likely reason for this is that the cointegration of the two stocks breaks down during the backtesting phase, which invalidates the strategy.

 9. Key Assumptions & Limitations